zheminggu/computer-graphics/ComputerGraphics/readme.txt

 # Read Me
 This project is build with glfw3.3 and opencv.
-To load model successfully, the direction of model file should not contain any space
+To load model successfully, the direction of model file should not contain any space input E to start preview mode input d to stop preview mode right click mouse to drag model

 ## Project structure
 Math dir:
-Math: define constant variables of math
+Math: define constant variables of math, contain some math methods
 Matrix4: define a 4*4 matrix, implement some functional operation, such as Mat4*Mat4
 Vector3: define a 3 dimensional vector, use to store point, manipulate points
 Vector4: defines a 4 dimensional vector, use to calculate transformation